wangzhen127/dish-view/README.md

 ---

-**Note**: This is a development version.
-Some features like Google Custom Search API integration are planned for future releases.
+**Note**: This is a production-ready version with all core features implemented.
+The app is ready for App Store submission.